 Sean Seaton grew up in a musical family and dabbled with playing many instruments as a child.
 After cutting his teeth on the music of Ray Charles, Billy Preston, Leon Russell, Stevie Wonder, Elton John, Donald Fagan, and Billy Joel, it is no wonder Sean gravitated towards the piano.
 He also plays trombone and studied with master trombonist George Krem as a music performance major at the University of Iowa.

 Sean has been playing in Eastern Iowa bands for over 30 years, sharing the stage with Soul Asylum, Koko Taylor, George Clinton, and the Monkees.
-He currently plays with the R&B band Shade of Blue, the Steely Dan tribute band The Fez, singer/songwriter Nic Arp, original rockers Crystal City, the blues-based Tanya English Band, and many others.
+He currently plays with the R&B band Shade of Blue, singer/songwriter Nic Arp, the Ben Schmidt Band, the Bernemann Brothers, original rockers Crystal City, the blues-based Tanya English Band, amongothers.
 He also was a founding member of the Quad Cities-based soul and funk band 10 of Soul, with whom he occasionally still performs today.
 Previously, Sean played with Blueprint, Dr. Feelgood, and The Electric Koolaid Trio.
 In 2020, Sean was inducted into the Iowa Rock & Roll Hall of Fame as a member of Shade of Blue.